Tochemey/goakt/datacenter/DESIGN.md

 ## Current Implementation Scope

 - Control plane interface and manager lifecycle (register, heartbeat, cache refresh).
-- Etcd control plane provider with watch support.
+- NATS JetStream and Etcd control plane providers with watch support.
 - DC leader is the sole writer for its DataCenterRecord; followers do not run the manager.
 - Lease-based liveness and TTL expiry enforced by the control plane provider.
 - Leader-local cache of ACTIVE records with staleness reporting and watch/poll refresh.